Booster shots could soon be recommended for people as young as 40, source says

-Booster protection in the US could soon expand to a much broader population, as a source says the US government likely will soon recommend them to people as young as 40 who received either Moderna or Pfizer's Covid-19 vaccine.
+(CNN) -- Booster protection in the US could soon expand to a much broader population, as a source says the US government likely will soon recommend additional doses to people as young as 40 who received a Moderna or Pfizer Covid-19 vaccine.

-"I believe it will happen," the source familiar with the plan said, adding that there is "growing concern within the FDA" that US data is beginning to show more hospitalizations among people under age 65 who have been fully vaccinated.
+"I believe it will happen," the source familiar with the plan told CNN's Elizabeth Cohen.
+There is "growing concern within the FDA" that US data is beginning to show more hospitalizations among people under age 65 who have been fully vaccinated, the source said.

-Last month, the US Food and Drug Administration (FDA) authorized booster shots for people age 65 and older who received their second shot of Pfizer's vaccine at least six months ago.
-For younger people, the booster is authorized only for certain groups, such as those with certain health conditions or those working in jobs that put them at high risk for contracting Covid-19.
+Still, Americans who haven't been vaccinated are 18 times more likely to end up hospitalized with Covid-19 than those who are vaccinated, said Dr. Rochelle Walensky, director of the US Centers for Disease Control and Prevention.

-Although boosters for Moderna have not yet been granted authorization, a panel of advisers to the FDA recommended last week that Moderna be given the same rules as Pfizer's boosters.
-They also recommended people of all ages who received a Johnson & Johnson vaccine get a booster, which also awaits authorization, two months after their original shot.
+Unvaccinated people are also 11 times more likely to die from Covid-19 compared to unvaccinated people, Walensky said Wednesday.
+They were also six time more likely to test positive for Covid-19.

 Schools try testing instead of isolating exposed students